Hamza Choudhury

+Choudhury is a product of the Leicester City Academy, joining the club at the age of seven.
+After gaining professional experience with two loan spells at Burton Albion, he has made over 100 senior appearances for Leicester since 2017.
+With Leicester, Choudhury won the FA Cup in 2021.

+Choudhury has represented England at under-21 level and, after receiving his Bangladeshi passport in late 2024, made the decision to play for the Bangladesh national team.

 Early life

-Choudhury was born in Loughborough, Leicestershire.
+Choudhury was born in Loughborough, Leicestershire, to a Grenadian father and Bangladeshi mother.
+Choudhury was raised in a traditional Bangladeshi Muslim household by his mother and stepfather and has visited Bangladesh since he was a child.
+His maternal ancestral home is in Bahubal, Habiganj District, Sylhet in Bangladesh.

 Club career

-Leicester City
+Early career

-Choudhury began his career at the Leicester City Academy, and at the age of 16 was reportedly monitored by a number of top European clubs.
-He joined League One leaders Burton Albion on a one-month loan deal on 27 February 2016.
+Choudhury began his career at the Leicester City Academy, joining the club at the age of 7 in 2005.
+At the age of 16, Choudhury was reportedly monitored by a number of top European clubs.

+Loan to Burton Albion

+Choudhury joined League One leaders Burton Albion on a one-month loan deal on 27 February 2016.
 He made his debut in the Football League later that same day, coming on as a 77th-minute substitute for Tom Naylor in a 0–0 draw with Walsall at the Pirelli Stadium.

 On 6 August 2016, Choudhury signed another loan deal with Burton Albion for the 2016–17 season.
 On the same day, Choudhury featured in Burton Albion's first ever Championship game, claiming an assist in a 4–3 defeat against Nottingham Forest.